 This was a lecture given by Dorr Felt about the history of mechanical calculators.
 It was published by the Washington Institute (Chicago) in 1916.
 You can find it as a free ebook at the Internet Archive.

 Note that the lecture is not entirely accurate, due to the general difficulties of doing research at that time, and also the limitations of Felt's research in particular.
 It is also far from complete, due to it being the transcript of a short lecture.
-A much more complete and detailed historical account can be found for example at The History of Computers.
+A much more complete and detailed historical account can be found for example at Computer Timeline.
 Nevertheless it is interesting to read Felt's opinions on the other machines he was able to examine.

 The original text of this lecture has been kept intact except to change the name Sellings to Selling, E. Steiger to O. Steiger, Tait to Tate, and the addition of (?) to any reference to a person or machine that I have not been able to verify.
 Images have been added to the text, and they are mostly taken from the site above and from wikipedia, and the particular source of any image can be found by clicking on thesymbol adjacent to it.